Create many-to-many table relationships overview

 - Hide the relationship from Advanced find in model-driven apps.

-Create Many-to-many entity relationships in Common Data Service using Power Apps portal
+Create Many-to-many table relationships in Dataverse using Power Apps portal

-Create N:N (many-to-many) entity relationships in Common Data Service using solution explorer
+Create N:N (many-to-many) table relationships in Dataverse using solution explorer